Nonsymmetric Reduction-based Algebraic Multigrid: Reduction-based algebraic multigrid

-An alternative to a direct solve is to use more general iterative-type methods that are amenable to parallelism.
-However, Krylov and most other classical iterative-type methods are generally either divergent or too slow (with respect to convergence) to be considered a tractable approach, and solving large, sparse, block-triangular linear systems in (distributed-memory) parallel environments remains a difficult task.
+Iterative-type methods offer an alternative (potentially) more amenable to parallelism.
+However, Krylov and most other traditional iterative-type methods are generally either divergent or too slow (with respect to convergence) to be considered a tractable approach, and solving large, sparse, block-triangular linear systems in (distributed-memory) parallel environments remains a difficult task.
 Geometric multigrid has been applied to hyperbolic PDEs and upwind discretizations using the well-known line-smoother approach \cite{Oosterlee:1998ih, Amarala:2013bx, Yavneh:1998fw}, but such an approach requires a fixed/known direction over which to relax and has limits in terms of parallel scalability.
 When considering time-dependent hyperbolic PDEs, explicit time-stepping schemes can be used to avoid solving linear systems.
-But, explicit schemes suffer from stability constraints, such as the Courant-Friedrichs-Lewis (CFL) condition, which often require extremely small time steps, a process that is sequential and can limit performance in the parallel setting. \tcb{AMG is known to scale like $O(\log P)$ in parallel, and an AMG solver that is effective on block triangular and near-triangular matrices would overcome many of the aforementioned difficulties.}
+But, explicit schemes suffer from stability constraints, such as the Courant-Friedrichs-Lewy (CFL) condition, which often require extremely small time steps, a process that is sequential and can limit performance in the parallel setting.
+AMG is known to scale like $O(\log P)$ in parallel, and an AMG solver that is effective on block triangular and near-triangular matrices would overcome many of the aforementioned difficulties.